What Pardee RAND looks for

 Interest in a particular policy issue area is a must for Pardee RAND students, but curiosity about the broader context of policy problems is just as important.
 Our students examine policy using the lenses of multiple disciplines, resulting in policy solutions that are appropriate to the diverse challenges they solve.

-Pardee RAND limits admission to students who can participate full-time in its combined research-and-study program.
+Pardee RAND limits admission to students who can participate full-time in our combined research-and-study program.
 Because the courses are taught in sequence, students must begin their study in the fall quarter.

-Beyond their academic capabilities, Pardee RAND students share two attributes.
-They combine passion and discipline: a palpable passion to help change the world for the better, and the demonstrated discipline to master the intellectual tools that will help them do so.
+Each Pardee RAND student is driven by a deep and abiding passion to help change the world for the better.
+They also have a demonstrated discipline to master the intellectual tools that will help them do so.